 Adderall abuse is a growing problem among young people.
 The drug was originally produced to address symptoms of Attention Deficit Hyperactivity Disorder (ADHD).
-However, Adderall is now used recreationally and as a study aid by thousands of teens and young adults who do not have an ADHD diagnosis and are unaware of the dangers of Adderall high side effects.
+However, Adderall is now used recreationally and as a study aid by thousands of teens and young adults who do not have an ADHD diagnosis and are unaware of the dangers.

 Stimulants like Adderall and Ritalin are among the four most frequently abused drugs on college campuses, along with alcohol, marijuana, and MDMA (Ecstasy).
 Moreover, one study of 10,000 college students from across the country found that more than 60 percent of students with a valid prescription for ADHD medication were providing it to fellow students without prescriptions.

 Furthermore, young people are not aware of the dangers of Adderall.
-One study of undergraduate college students found that only 2 percent considered using Adderall to be “very dangerous.”
-In addition, research by the Center for Drug Use and HIV Research found that many young people are unaware that Adderall is an amphetamine.
+One study of undergraduate college students found that only 2 percent considered using this drug to be “very dangerous.”
+In addition, research by the Center for Drug Use and HIV Research found that many young people are unaware that it is an amphetamine.
 Therefore, they do not realize that the drug has life-threatening side effects.

 What Is Adderall?

-Adderall is the brand name of a drug that combines two stimulants: amphetamine and dextroamphetamine.
-The drug was designed to increase focus and attention span in people diagnosed with ADHD.
-In addition, doctors sometimes prescribe Adderall to treat daytime sleepiness or narcolepsy.
+Adderall, or Adderall XR (extended release), is the brand name of a drug that combines two stimulants: amphetamine and dextroamphetamine.
+The drug was designed to increase focus and attention span.
+This is most common in treating ADHD.
+In addition, doctors sometimes prescribe this to treat daytime sleepiness or narcolepsy.

 The FDA has also approved the combination of amphetamine and dextroamphetamine as a generic drug.
 DSM Pharmaceuticals makes the brand-name drug, and many drug companies make a generic version.